Children raising their arms in front of storm clouds

 Long-Term Recovery Group

-We are actively working on the formation of a Long-Term Recovery Group (LTRG) here in Pickens County - a collaborative network where local nonprofits, faith-based organizations, civic groups, government agencies, and community stakeholders can come together to address the long haul of recovery after disasters like Hurricane Helene.
+The Pickens County Long-Term Recovery Group (LTRG) is a collaborative network where local nonprofits, faith-based organizations, civic groups, government agencies, and community stakeholders can come together to address the long haul of recovery after disasters like Hurricane Helene.